hms-dbmi/COSMO/README.md

 ## Biomedical Knowledge-Enhanced Multimodal Learning for Common and Rare Cancer Pathology Diagnosis - A Multi-Center Validation Study

-**Abstract**: _Cancer diagnosis relies on histopathological evaluation to determine appropriate treatment strategies, however accurate subtyping remains challenging for rare malignancies and morphologically similar subtypes.
-While vision-language foundation models show promise for computational pathology, existing approaches lack domain-specific biomedical knowledge and struggle with rare cancer subtypes due to limited training examples.
-To address this, we introduce COSMO, a knowledge-enhanced framework that integrates expert knowledge from pathology literature and biomedical ontologies to improve cancer subtyping across both common and rare malignancies.
-We curate domain expertise to construct a specialized language model that semantically encodes morphological features and diagnostic concepts.
-We trained and validated COSMO using 7,062 samples from nine patient cohorts spanning three continents, covering brain, lung, and kidney cancers with diverse histological subtypes.
+**Abstract**: _Cancer diagnosis relies on pathological evaluation to determine appropriate treatment strategies.
+However, accurate subtyping remains challenging for morphologically similar subtypes and rarer malignancies not present in publicly available datasets.
+While vision-language foundation models show promise for computational pathology, existing approaches lack domain-specific biomedical knowledge and struggle with uncommon pathology manifestations due to limited training examples.
+To address this, we introduce Cancer Ontology Supervised Multimodal Orchestration (COSMO), a knowledge-enhanced framework that integrates expert knowledge from pathology literature and biomedical ontologies to improve cancer subtyping across both common and rare malignancies.
+We curate domain knowledge to construct a specialized language model that semantically encodes morphological features and diagnostic concepts.
+We trained and validated COSMO using 7,062 samples from nine patient cohorts spanning three continents, covering brain, lung, and kidney cancers with diverse pathological subtypes.
 COSMO achieves balanced accuracies of 80.5% for common cancers and 66.2% for rare cancers, including subtypes with incidence rates as low as 0.22 per 100,000 person-years, outperforming standard pathology foundation models by up to 11.5%.
-The framework extracts interpretable pathology concepts aligned with WHO diagnostic criteria and features a modular architecture enabling integration with existing foundation models, demonstrating strong generalizability and clinical potential._
+Our framework extracts interpretable pathology concepts aligned with WHO diagnostic criteria and features a modular architecture enabling integration with existing foundation models, demonstrating strong generalizability and clinical applicability.._

 <img src='docs/fig1.png' width="1400px" align="center"/>